zahidrahimoon/JS-Mini-Projects/README.md

     - Explore the world of words!
 This responsive dictionary app provides quick and easy word lookups without the need for an API.
 15. **Image Slider2 📸**
     - On click  functionality to an image slider so that clicking on a box changes the images.🌟
+16. **Random Joke Generator** 🤣
+    - Keep the laughter going with the Random Joke Generator!
+This project fetches jokes from an API and presents them in a responsive and user-friendly manner.